Neil Gorsuch told a class that women manipulate maternity leave, student claims

 Gorsuch at one point asked the class whether they knew of any women who had "used a company to get maternity benefits and then left right after having a baby," according to Sisk's letter.

-After only a handful of students raised their hands, Sisk wrote, the federal judge became more animated and said, "C'mon guys."
+Sisk, who was once a staffer for Democratic Sen. Mark Udall of Colorado and at the Interior Department during the Obama administration, said that after only a handful of students raised their hands, the federal judge became more animated and said, "C'mon guys."

 Gorsuch proceeded to say that all of his students' hands should have been raised because "many" women used their employers for maternity benefits and then left after giving birth, Sisk said in her letter.